dmauser/azure-routeserver/ars-nhip/README.md

 # Questions:
 # 1) Why do you see packet loss when you run hping3?
-# 2) Why does ping dont fail?
+# 2) Why does ping not fail?
-# 3) Your curl command can work or fail if you re-run multiple times, why?
+# 3) Your curl command can work or fail if you re-run them multiple times; why?
+# 4) How about Internet Breakout?
+Would it fail too?
+# Internet breakout does not work here because there are requirements covered on task 5.
+# Keep in mind that the asymmetric issue only affects inspection for private traffic (East/West).
+# North/South traffic does not get affected.
+You can go straight to Task 5 and validate that.

-# (OPTIONAL) Review Iptables and start network captures running on both NVA1 and NVA2
+# (OPTIONAL) Review IPtables and start network captures running on both NVA1 and NVA2
-sudo Iptables -L -v #review Forward IP table rules sudo tcpdump -n host 10.0.1.4 and host 10.0.2.4
+sudo iptables -L -v #review Forward IP table rules sudo tcpdump -n host 10.0.1.4 and host 10.0.2.4

 # ====> Turn off one of the NVAs above and re-run the same tests: